 I’m a Professor in the Department of Anthropology at The New School in New York.
 For 14.5 years I served as a faculty member in The New School’s School of Media Studies.
 My writing and teaching focus on archives, libraries, and other media spaces; media infrastructures; spatial epistemologies; and mediated sensation and exhibition.
 I’m the author of three books: The New Downtown Library: Designing with Communities; Deep Mapping the Media City; and Code and Clay, Dirt and Data: 5000 Years of Urban Media, all published by University of Minnesota Press.
 A City Is Not a Computer is under contract with Princeton University Press.
-I’ve also written several dozen journal articles and book chapters, and I write a regular long-form column about urban data and mediated infrastructures for Places, a journal focusing on architecture, urbanism, and landscape.
+I’ve also written several dozen journal articles and book chapters, and I write a regular long-form column about urban data and mediated infrastructures for Places, an open-access journal focusing on architecture, urbanism, and landscape.
 I contribute to public design and interactive projects and exhibitions, too.
 And from 2006 to 2009 I directed the 600-student Graduate Program in Media Studies, where I learned that I am, much to my disappointment, not terrible at administration.

 I currently teach courses on maps, information infrastructures, urban intelligence, and mediated cities.
 I’m grateful to have won a Distinguished Teaching Award, and to have had the opportunity to work with hundreds of inspiring students, many of whom have gone on to do amazing things.

 Also: I like art, music, and dogs.
 And New York, where I’ve lived for 20 years.
 Finally: I know how to make a dovetail joint without using power tools.